rodlie/NatronPluginManager/docs/repo.md

 ### ``logo``

-Direct url to a PNG image for the repository.
+Direct url to a PNG image for the repository, should be at least 128x128 px.
 The image is downloaded once.
 This is optional.

 ### ``zip``